babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 milliseconds on Node.
 See [[0001-node-file-time-representation]] for the full rationale. `copy` with `:copy-attributes` has the same millisecond write limit.

+## write-bytes / write-lines open options - accepted

+On the JVM these pass arbitrary `StandardOpenOption` values through to `Files/write`.
+On Node only `:append` is honored, mapped to the `"a"`/`"w"` `writeFileSync` flag; other options (e.g. `:truncate-existing false`) are ignored.
+Node's `writeFileSync` has no equivalent for the full option set.
+The common `:append` case is covered; the rest is an accepted port limitation.

 ## Consequences

 - These items are settled.
 New reviews should consult this ADR before flagging